requireCool/requireCool.github.io/docs/README.md

           ...                  ...                  ...
 ```

-Absolutely, it is quite useful in many stages, hope for a great future.
+Absolutely, it is quite useful in many situations, hope for a great future.